PROMOTIONAL COPY

 fingers of a genius and the taste of an angel.

-VANCOUVER FOLK FESTIVAL
+VANCOUVER FOLK FESTIVAL:

 Joel is one of those quintessentially Midwestern American artists.
 He lives in